 Children being cared for on these short-term remand placements will be entrusted to experienced foster parents who've demonstrated they can work with a range of vulnerable young people.

-By its nature this type of fostering differs from others because remanded young people might have behavioural problems and a history of violence or criminality, and while financial support is likely to be offered by your local council or foster agency, the amounts paid are likely to vary.
+While financial support is likely to be offered by your local council or foster agency, the amounts paid are likely to vary.

 Some will provide a weekly remand fee of several hundred pounds plus varying allowances (based on the child's age), along with a small retainer, while others may offer a flat-rate remand fee and a higher retainer rate.

 Double-check what financial help is provided if you're interested and feel able to provide care for remanded children.

 Kinship care, sometimes called family and friends fostering, describes a situation where children are cared for by relatives or someone known by the family, like a friend or neighbour.

 This may come about if the children can't stay with their parents, and social services or the local council believes it's in their best interests to ask you to care for them.